XorTroll/Goldleaf/README.md

 ## Quark and remote browsing

 Quark is a PC tool, with a fancy UI and made in Java, in order to help Goldleaf with the remote PC option.
-It should work on Windows, Linux or Mac.
+It supports Windows, Linux and Mac.

 For details about how to properly setup Quark and USB, check [this small guide](Quark.md).